 Teachers are encouraged to be creative and take risks when developing new teaching strategies and work alongside dedicated SEN support colleagues.

 Science is one of Windsor’s subject specialisms and we have approached the recent curriculum changes at Key Stage 3 and Key Stage 4 with enthusiasm using them as an opportunity to engage and motivate students.

 Key Stage 3

-The Windsor Science department aims to nurture enquiring minds of our students in a challenging and fun manner.
+The Windsor Science faculty aims to nurture the enquiring minds of our students in a challenging and fun manner.
 This enables students to operate as scientists, because once they leave Windsor High School, Science will infiltrate their lives in so many ways on daily basis.
-In Key Stage 3 students follow the activate scheme, with a large emphasis on developing practical skills in preparation for GCSE.
+In Key Stage 3 students follow the Activate scheme, with a large emphasis on developing practical skills in preparation for GCSE.
 Key Stage 3 students have four periods per week of Science, taught as doubles wherever possible.
-All three of the sciences are taught across each year at KS3.
+All three of the sciences are taught across each year at Key Stage 3.

 Key Stage 4

-At Key Stage 4 students follow AQA Combined Science in Years 10 and 11.
-In addition around 30% of our students complete Triple Science (separate GCSEs in Biology, Chemistry and Physics).
+At Key Stage 4 the majority of students follow AQA Combined Science in Years 10 and 11.
+However around 30% of our students complete Triple Science (separate GCSEs in Biology, Chemistry and Physics).
 Combined Science students have six periods per week.
 Triple Science students have nine periods per week.
 Wherever possible these are delivered as double periods.

 Accommodation and Resources

 There are thirteen laboratories in total, all equipped with interactive whiteboards, having been refurbished to allow practical lessons to form an integral part of most lessons to ensure our students maintain their investigative approach to Science.